In-House Counsel Communications: Protecting Attorney-Client Privilege and Work Product With Employee Statements

 Best Practices During Litigation for Internal Communications and Taking Employee Statements

-This CLE course will prepare in-house counsel to protect confidential business communications during investigations, discovery, depositions, and litigation through the proper exercise of the attorney-client privilege.
+This CLE course will prepare counsel (in-house and outside) to protect the attorney-client privilege over confidential communications with company employees and representatives in investigations and litigation, including document discovery and depositions.
 The panel will discuss issues that arise regarding business advice versus legal advice, discoverable facts versus privileged communications, proving the applicability of attorney-client privilege, and other essential matters to assist in-house counsel.

 - Business advice versus legal advice